-Here's What's Included in Our Advanced Psychedelic Assisted Therapy Training Program
+Here's What's Included in Our Physicians and Prescribers Program

 Psychedelic Therapy Training Course Overview

 The Physicians and Prescribers Program will provide physicians and specialists advanced knowledge of the psychedelic medicine landscape in Canada and the United States.
-Our 20 hours program informs prescribers of all clinical research findings and data available to date, covers the applications of psychedelic-assisted therapy, discusses the neurological and physical effects of treatment, and provides physicians new to this area of practice with foundational knowledge about psychedelic medicine.
-While similar to our Advanced Psychedelic Training program, the Physicians and Prescribers Program has been specifically designed to meet criteria as set out by the scientific panel for Continuing Medical Education (CME) accreditation through the College of Family Physicians of Canada.
-It is also anticipated that credits can also be claimed through the Maintenance of Certification (MOC) Program through the Royal College of Physicians and Surgeons Section 2: Personal Learning Project credits.
+Our 20 hour program informs prescribers of all clinical research findings and data available to date, covers the applications of psychedelic-assisted therapy, discusses the neurological and physical effects of treatment, and provides physicians new to this area of practice with foundational knowledge about psychedelic medicine.

 Topics explore Psychedelic Expanded States of Consciousness as well as Non-Psychedelic Expanded States of Consciousness, Comparison/Contrast of Psilocybin and MDMA Experiences and Outcomes.

 Physician and Subscriber Program with Optional Experiential Training

 The ATMA Physicians and Prescribers Program is CME Eligible

 Advance Experiential Training may include clinical trial participation and ingesting psilocybin should you meet trial eligibility criteria, in person training is an additional $1,597 USD.